Owning a truck and getting a lift kit installed is fun.

-The greater the distance and the faster you wish to travel, the bumpier and variable the ride.
+The greater the distance and the faster you wish to travel, the bumpier and more variable the ride.

-Keeping the fifth wheel on the road when the sway increases as the rate of speed do too, is something that RVers complain about a lot.
+Keeping the fifth wheel on the road when the sway increases as the rate of speed does too, is something that RVers complain about a lot.
 Towing is hard enough, without using a lifted truck to do it.